att-innovate/qnetdes/docs/demos/quantum-teleportation.rst

         self.qsend(bob.name, [1])

 Now, we will create Agent Alice and Agent Bob.
 Alice will project her state :math:`|\psi\rangle = \alpha |0\rangle + \beta |1\rangle` onto her
 Bell State Pair.
-Then, she will measure her two qubits, and send the results to Bob, which Bob will use to recreate Alice original state
+Then, she will measure her two qubits, and send the results to Bob, which Bob will use to recreate Alice's original state
 :math:`|\psi\rangle = \alpha |0\rangle + \beta |1\rangle` with his Bell State Pair.

 .. code:: python